 A Dark Knight, the Caped Crusader, ol’ Boogaloo Bats.
 There is a Batman for all seasons.
 But whatever you call him, he’s known far and wide as a comic book hero who’s managed to keep relevant in entertainment for decades, re-invented time and time again to answer a nation’s distress Bat-signal all.
 It was camp colors and biff–bang–pow for the 1960s (the Batman TV show).
 The ’80s found a taste for blockbuster art deco madness (Tim Burton’s Batman).
 The ’90s got the best of it (Mask of the Phantasm) and the worst (Batman & Robin).
 The world of the 2000s demanded realism and it got Christopher Nolan’s The Dark Knight trilogy.
-These days he’s playing nice with the Justice League, while awaiting transformation as Robert Pattinson slips on the cowl for 2021’s The Batman.
+Recently, he played nice with the Justice League.
+But now, Robert Pattinson dons the cowl in 2022’s long-awaited The Batman.

 Holy review aggregates!
 Now we’ve gathered all the theatrical Batman movies in one list (including the one night stand of The Killing Joke), ranked by Tomatometer!
-See the state of the of Gotham City justice in 2020!
-(And see all things Batsy on film and television with our Batman franchise page.)
+(And see all things Batsy on film and television with our Batman franchise page.) —Alex Vo

 Critics Consensus: This stilted retelling of the Joker's origin adds little to its iconic source material, further diminished by some questionable story additions that will have fans demanding justice for Barbara Gordon.